NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

 ```sql
 select * from your_folder_name.ouvidoria_calls
 ```
-If check if everything looks good, if the table you just generated has the same ammount of rows as the one you created with sql, etc. Check to see if it really does what you think it does.
+If check if everything looks good, if the table you just generated has the same amount of rows as the one you created with sql, etc. Check to see if it really does what you think it does.
 Does everything look good?
 GREAT!
 Copy that beauty back into IntelliJ and format it using scalafmt!

 But you're still not done.
 There are tests to be done.

 ## 7 - Testing
 Imagine, the **distant future**.
-The apocallipse has happened!
+The apocalypse has happened!
 The machines have taken over the world!
 Aliens are invading!
 And they all have a single goal:
 To mess your dataset up.
 You can't let them do that, because that would be bad.
 So you're going to make some tests to ensure that, even if the robot-aliens *do* mess your dataset, it won't actually be updated, because it won't pass the tests.